 Tickets are available from: Temple Music Box Office

-This concert is in support of the National Brain Appeal.
-Registered Charity 290173
+The concert was in support of the National Brain Appeal.

 In this distinctive performance, the choir was led by their Music Director and Conductor, Greg Morris and joined by Soloists James Way as Evangelist, Gareth John as Christus, William Towers Alto, Matthew Sandy Tenor and Andrew Rupp Bass.